Orbeon Forms

 The configuration is a JSON map of string to string.
 The algorithm is as follows:

-• If the configuration is blank string, sanitation is turned off.
+• If the configuration is blank string, sanitization is turned off.

-• If not blank, then the JSON configuration is parsed and sanitation is turned on.
+• If not blank, then the JSON configuration is parsed and sanitization is turned on.

 • Each mapping contains a search string on the left, and a replacement string on the right.